MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/web-by-example.md

 > [!NOTE]
 > Value suggestions only include values less than or equal to 128 characters in length.

 Once you're happy with the data extracted from the Web page, select **OK** to go to Power Query Editor.
-You can apply more transformations or shape the data, such as combining this data with other data sources.
+You can then apply more transformations or shape the data, such as combining this data with other data sources.

 ![applying more transformations](web-by-example_07.png)